ourchurchtoo/website/src/posts/2020-10-01-a-romans-12-woman.md

 “I am a transgender woman.”

 When I met Candice, she was called Charles.
 The university we attended was a Christian Liberal Arts Community.
-Morality clauses were signed saying we would not drink alcohol on campus, nor have sexual relations.
+Morality clauses were signed saying we would not drink alcohol on campus, nor have sexual relations, or watching R rated movies.
 Dorm hours restricted the times males and females could be together and determined where they could live on campus.
 At the time, this institution was nearly a decade away from addressing [transgender students at the university](https://www.georgefox.edu/transgender/index.html).
 For a person in Candice’s position, this might not have been the most welcoming environment.
 She stayed closeted until 2013, the same year our university faced litigation for refusing male housing to a transgender young man.
 When we were reminiscing about our college days, Candice confessed she didn’t remember much.

 “You know, I was on psychotropics for most of that time,” she stated matter of factly.
 I had no idea.
 She went on to tell me she was put on the drugs at 13 years old after her mom found her cross-dressing.
 The genuinely concerned parents took Candice to a psychiatrist, who put the young teenager on heavy-duty antipsychotics.
 The drugs stunted her development and made her numb.
 When she came out as a woman in 2012 she worked with a new psychiatrist who refuted the original diagnosis and weaned Candice off anti-depressant as well as the antipsychotic.
 She was then able to take hormones to help her transition into a female body.